edufford/CarND-Behavioral-Cloning-P3/writeup_P3.md

 * Data #2 = Driving on the left edge of the road in the normal direction
 * Data #3 = Driving on the right edge of the road in the normal direction
 * Data #4 = Driving in the center of the road in the backwards clockwise direction
-* Data #5 = Driving naturally around the track a few times to get some variation
+* Data #5 = Driving naturally around the track a few more times to get some variation

 For all data, 70% of the straight driving data (steering < 0.04) was discarded to prevent a strong bias toward driving straight.